Photoactivated localization microscopy: Nanophotonic interactions

 as well as semiconducting structures, such as silicon nanowires.

 These approaches can either be used for fluorophores functionalized on the surface of the sample of interest (as for the plasmonic particle studies mentioned here), or randomly adsorbed onto the substrate surrounding the sample, allowing full 2D mapping of fluorophore-nanostructure interactions at all positions relative to the structure.

 These studies have found that, in addition to the standard uncertainty of localization due to the point spread function fitting, self-interference with light scattered by nanoparticles can lead to distortions or displacements of the imaged point spread functions, complicating the analysis of such measurements.
 These may be possible to limit, however, for example by incorporating metasurface masks which control the angular distribution of light permitted into the measurement system.

-Differences between PALM and STORM
+Differences from STORM

 PALM and STORM share a common fundamental principle, and numerous developments have tended to make the two techniques even more intertwined.
 Still, they differ in several technical details and a fundamental point.